-With the addition of a new 500,000 square foot warehouse in Fiscal 2017 and the expansion of the Montreal-area distribution centre to approximately 500,000 square foot in 2018-2019, management believes that the Corporation's facilities will provide the required capacity to cost-effectively support new store openings for the currently planned store expansion.
-However, over the longer term, the Corporation may need additional warehouse and distribution centre capacity.
+Over the longer term, the Corporation will eventually need additional warehouse and distribution centre capacity.
 If the Corporation does not plan efficiently for increased capacity, or is unable to locate new sites, either for sale or for rent, on favorable terms, or is unable to commission new warehousing or distribution operations on a timely basis, the Corporation may not be able to successfully execute its growth strategy or may incur additional costs, which could materially adversely affect its business and financial results.